Non-linear microlocal cut-off functors: Introduction

 \subsubsection{Category convention}

 In this article, a category means an $\infty$-category.
 We refer to \cite[Chapter 1]{Gaitsgory-Rozenblyum} for basics about higher algebra, and more details could be found in \cite{HTT,HA,SAG}.

-In this article, we will fix a compactly generated rigid symmetric monoidal stable category $(\bfk,\otimes,1)$.
-Here, rigidity means that the monoidal structure of $\bfk$ restricts to a symmetric monoidal structure on the category of compact objects $\bfk^c$ (in particular, the tensor unit $1$ is compact) and all compact objects are dualizable.
-We denote $\PrSt$ the category of $\bfk$-linear presentable stable categories and $\bfk$-linear continuous functors.
-There exists a $\bfk$-relative Lurie tensor product that form a closed symmetric monoidal structure on $\PrSt$ such that the category of left adjoint funtors $\Fun^L$ serves as the internal hom, where we write $\otimes$/$\Fun^L$ directly instead of $\otimes_{\bfk}$/$\Fun^L_{\bfk}$.
-Rigidity ensures that plain adjoints of $\bfk$-linear functors are also $\bfk$-linear.
+In this article, we shall consider a fixed presentable stable symmetric monoidal category $(\bfk,\otimes,1)$, and we denote $\PrSt$ the category of $\bfk$-linear presentable stable categories and left adjoint $\bfk$-linear functors.
+There exists a $\bfk$-relative Lurie tensor product that form a closed symmetric monoidal structure on $\PrSt$ such that the category of left adjoint functors $\Fun^L$ serves as the internal hom, where we write $\otimes$/$\Fun^L$ directly instead of $\otimes_{\bfk}$/$\Fun^L_{\bfk}$.
+We say a $\bfk$-linear presentable stable categories is dualizable if it is a dualizable object in $\PrSt$.

+For the purpose of this paper, we will restrict $(\bfk,\otimes,1)$ to be compactly generated, and be locally rigid in the sense of \cite[Definition 4.2.1, Corollary 4.3.5]{Fake_sheaves_on_mfd}.
+We refer to \cite[Section 4.2, 4.3, 4.4]{Fake_sheaves_on_mfd} and \cite{Ramzi_locally_rigid_cat} for more discussion on local rigidity.
+The standard example for $(\bfk,\otimes,1)$ would be the category of modules $\Mod_E$ over an $\mathbb E_\infty$ ring spectrum $E$.
+The compactly generation condition guarantees the microlocal sheaf theory with $\bfk$-coefficient to run without any modification as \cite{KS90}.
+The local rigidity condition ensures that plain adjoints of $\bfk$-linear functors are also $\bfk$-linear (\cite[Lemma 4.3.7]{Fake_sheaves_on_mfd}).
+We will discuss later in more detail the dependence of our results on the requirement.
+But let me remark here that: {\fontencoding{U}\fontfamily{futs}\selectfont\char 49 } Upon we can prove \cite[5.4.13, Theorem 7.2.1]{KS90} using the so-called $\Omega$-lens definition (i.e. the equivalent term (2), (3) of \autoref{lemma: Omega-lens}), then all the results of this paper are true if $\bfk$ is locally rigid but not necessarily compactly generated.